mmmarinho/ROS2_Tutorial/docs/source/create_packages.rst

    ros2 pkg create -h

 which outputs a list of handy options to populate the package template with useful files.
+Namely, the four emphasized ones.

 .. code-block:: console
    :emphasize-lines: 27, 29, 35, 37